aksonov/react-native-router-flux/README.md

 ## v4 Features
 * Based on latest [React Navigation](https://reactnavigation.org) API
 * Separate navigation logic from presentation.
 You may change now navigation state directly from your business logic code - stores/reducers/etc. navigationStore
-* Built-in state machine (former Switch replacement) - each ‘scene’ could have onEnter/onExit handlers. onEnter handler could be async.
+* Built-in state machine (v3 `Switch` replacement) - each ‘scene’ could have onEnter/onExit handlers. onEnter handler could be async.
 For successful termination of onEnter, `success` handler (if defined) will be executed (if `success` is string then router will navigation to that Scene), in case of handler's failure `failure` (if defined) will be run.
 It will allow to build authentication, data validation and conditional transitions in very easy way.
 * MobX-powered, all used scenes are wrapped as 'observer' automatically.
 You may subscribe to navigationStore (former Actions), observe current navigation state, etc. If you are using Redux, skip this.
 * Flexible nav bar customization, that is not allowed by react navigation right now: https://github.com/react-community/react-navigation/issues/779
 * Drawer support (provided by reactnavigation)
-* 'Lightbox' support (used by popups like Error alert within Example project)
+* Inheritance of scene attributes allow you to avoid any code/attribute duplications.
+If you send rightTitle it will be shown in all children.

 ## Breaking changes (compared to v3):
 * `Actions.create` (alternative syntax to define scenes) is not available (for simplicity) - just use `<Router>` as top component for your App.
 You may wrap it with Redux as well.